 There appear to be only three law firms in California which both specialize in drunk driving defense exclusively and are "A-V" rated ("very good to preeminent") by the Martindale-Hubbell International Directory of Attorneys.
 Two of these firms are headed by former Deans of the National College for DUI Defense and, under the auspices of the American Bar Association, are both Board-certified by that prestigious organization.
 One of these has offices in Orange County (Irvine):

-Law Offices of Lawrence Taylor: Orange County DUI Attorneys
+Law Offices of Taylor & Taylor: Orange County DUI Attorneys

-7-attorney firm which accepts DUI defense cases only.
-A former prosecutor, Fulbright professor of law and dean of the National College for DUI Defense, Mr. Taylor is the author of the leading DUI defense books Drunk Driving Defense, 6th edition and California Drunk Driving Defense, 3rd edition.
+A prominent 4-attorney law firm which has specialized in DUI defense since 1979.
+A former prosecutor, Fulbright professor of law and dean of the National College for DUI Defense, Lawrence Taylor is the author of the leading DUI defense books Drunk Driving Defense, 7th edition and California Drunk Driving Defense, 4th edition.
 The firm is listed in the Bar Register of Preeminent Lawyers and is apparently unique in having its own technical support staff of law enforcement, DMV and blood/breath alcohol experts.